cisco-asp-web/LTRSPG-2212/lab_3/lab_3-guide.md

          safi: mpls_vpn  # a bit of a misnomer, but we're advertising SRv6 L3VPN, or the equivalent of vpnv4 unicast in XR
    ```

-   Next we'll apply the *`node overide`* CRD which includes the *`localAddress`* parameter.
+   Then we'll apply the *`node overide`* CRD which includes the *`localAddress`* parameter.
 This parameter tells Cilium which source address to use for its BGP peering sessions, similar to `update-source` in IOS-XR.

    Here is a portion of the node override CRD with notes:
    ```yaml